CameronSWilliamson/CameronSWilliamson/README.md

 # CameronSWilliamson

-I'm a Senior Computer Science student at Gonzaga University
+A freshly graduated student from Gonzaga University with a B.S. in Computer Science.

+I am currently looking for a job as a Software or DevOps developer.

 ## Fun things I've worked on